yubangji123/Interpret_FR/README.md

 4. After step 3, you will get a **IJBA_features_iter_0.txt** file, which contains all the face features.
 To evaluate the results, you should put the auxiliary files **dataset.mat** and **IJBA_crop.mat** in **/test/eval/IJB-A/** directory.
 5. By runing the **CNN_single_verify.m** and **CNN_single_search.m** script files, you will get the verification and identification results on IJB-A.

+If you want to reproduce the results on natural and synthetic occluded faces, there are two ways: **create your own synthetic occlusions** and **filter all the natrual occluded faces from IJB-A/IJB-C**.

+During training, we randomly generate black window for each face image.
+Therefore, you can perform the same way on IJB-A benchmark to get your own synthetic testing faces.
+In **test\eval** directory, you can run the line: `python gen_syn_occl.py` and then a folder **IJB-A_occl** will be generated, which contains all the IJB-A synthetic occluded faces.

+For natural occlusion, both IJB-A and IJB-C have provided protocols, where we can derive the occlusion annotation information.
+In **test\eval** directory, we provided 2 **.m**, **CNN_single_verify_subset.m** and **CNN_single_search_subset.m**.
+After you obtained the **.txt** for IJB-A features, you can run them to evaluate the performance.

+Another interesting natural occlusion benchmark is AR database, we select all the face images with heavy occlusions, like sunglasses and scarf.
+Totally there are 810 images and the image list you can obtain also in **test\eval** directory, **ar_occl_list.txt**.
+In the paper, we randomly construct the same and different identity pairs to get the EER.
+You may repeat this process 10 or more times and then take the average number.

 Visualize the average locations of peak response:
 1. Clone the Repository to preserve Directory Structure
 2. For IJB-A, put **IJBA_recrop_images_96_96_test.DAT** in **DATA** folder.